Ivanpah Solar Power Facility: Birds

-During the trial of the plant in September 2013, thirty-four dead birds were found at the plant.
+During the trial of the plant in September 2013, thirty-four (34) dead birds were found at the plant.
 Fifteen had heavily burned feathers, which staff at the plant referred to as "streamers" because they were burned in flight by the intense radiation from the heliostat mirrors.
 From February through June 2014, a team of biologists monitoring the number of bird deaths reported a total of 290.

 In April 2014, the USFWS reported that 141 dead birds, including peregrine falcon, barn owl and yellow-rumped warbler had been collected at Ivanpah in October 2013.
 Forty-seven of the birds' deaths were attributed to solar flux.
 According to a report by the Associated Press, "Ivanpah might act as a 'mega-trap' for wildlife, with the bright light of the plant attracting insects, which in turn attract insect-eating birds that fly to their death in the intensely focused light rays."
 Bird kill mitigation strategies were considered, including proven, environmentally safe technologies such as avian radars and LRADs to keep birds away from the site, covering ponds to discourage waterbirds from loitering, and clearing additional land around the plant to make it less attractive and more visible to birds in flight.
 Some of the bird deaths occurred when the plant was in standby-mode, and the mirrors were focused above the tower.
 This issue was resolved by spreading the focus wider, below damaging intensity.

 In April 2015 The Wall Street Journal reported that "biologists working for the state estimated that 3,500 birds died at Ivanpah in the span of a year, many of them burned alive while flying through a part of the solar installment where air temperatures can reach 1,000 degrees Fahrenheit [540 °C]".

 In late 2015, Brightsource released the results of the first full year monitoring bird and bat deaths at the Ivanpah solar plant.
 The company reported that during a year of study supervised by the California Division of Wildlife, the number of observed bird deaths, adjusted upward to account for inefficiencies of the carcass-counting, were around 3,500 bird deaths per year caused by the Ivanpah solar plant.
 The Ivanpah plant took steps to further reduce bird deaths.

 The initial reports of high avian casualties have been disputed ever since initial reports surfaced.
-In September 2014, for example, Renewable Energy World suggested "With its claim of 28,000 dead birds from Ivanpah, the Associated Press syndicated a story on every front page in America, spreading alarm about concentrated solar power (CSP) plants, which was not grounded in facts, but on one opponent's speculation."
+In September 2014, for example, Renewable Energy World suggested "With its claim of 28,000 dead birds from Ivanpah, the Associated Press syndicated a story, spreading alarm about concentrated solar power (CSP) plants, which was not grounded in facts, but on one opponent's speculation."

 In September 2016, federal biologists said about 6,000 birds die from collisions or immolation annually while chasing flying insects around the facility's towers.

 Ivanpah was covered in the 2019 documentary Planet of the Humans.